codepath/android_guides/Design-Support-Library.md

         classpath 'com.android.tools.build:gradle:1.2.3'
     }
 ```
 There is a new support design library that must be included.
 This library also depends on updated versions of the [AppCompat](http://android-developers.blogspot.com/2014/10/appcompat-v21-material-design-for-pre.html) library to be included.
-If you are not currently using this library, check out this [migration guide](https://github.com/codepath/android_guides/wiki/Migrating-to-the-AppCompat-Library).
+If you are not currently using this library, check out this [[migration guide|Migrating-to-the-AppCompat-Library]].
 In addition, make sure these versions have been updated.

 ```gradle
 dependencies {